dmerejkowsky/blog/content/en/post/0096-my-blogging-flow-part-2-publishing.md

 * run `rsync` to upload them to my server
 * run `git push` to publish changes to GitHub

-Note that the publishing of a new post triggers a new version of [the blog feed](/index.xml) to be written.
+Note that the publishing of a new post triggers a new version of the blog' feed to be written.

 This script can be run after any corrections to an already published article.